Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Mathematical Optimization for the Worst-case Analysis

-To analyze the uncertain stationary moments of the copy number distribution, we first introduce the moment equation of the joint distribution $\mathbb{P}_{X, K}$.
-To this goal, we reorganize the CME (\ref{CME}) by marginalizing the parameter $\bm{K}$ and the initial copy number $\bm{X}_0$, and incorporating the parameters into the state by $\hat{\bm{X}} := [\bm{X}^\top, \bm{K}^\top]^\top$.
+To analyze the uncertain stationary moments of the copy number distribution, we first introduce the moment equation of the joint distribution of the molecular copy number $\bm{X}$ and the parameter $\bm{K}$.
+To this goal, we reorganize the CME (\ref{CME}) by marginalizing the parameter $\bm{K}$ and the initial copy number $\bm{X}_0$, and incorporating the parameter into the state by $\hat{\bm{X}} := [\bm{X}^\top, \bm{K}^\top]^\top$.
 Specifically, eq. (\ref{CME}) becomes